huichen-hc/Tic-Tac-Toe/README.md

-This project is to make a Tic Tac Toe game that users can play in the browser.
+This project is to make a Tic Tac Toe game.